 - a.
-HMIS Participating Agencies must adhere to the following technical standards with regards to all technical equipment used to access HMIS.
-HMIS Participating Agencies must also adhere to the HUD HMIS Technical Standards.
-The HMIS Lead Agency is not responsible for providing proper technical equipment or for providing IT services unrelated to HMIS. - b.
+HMIS-Participating Agencies must adhere to the following technical standards with regards to all technical equipment used to access HMIS.
+HMIS-Participating Agencies must also adhere to the HUD HMIS Technical Standards.
+The HMIS Lead Agency is not responsible for providing proper technical equipment or for providing Information Technology (IT) services unrelated to HMIS. - b.
 The most recent version of the following web browsers are supported for accessing HMIS: - a.
 Google Chrome - b.
 Microsoft Edge - c.
 Mozilla Firefox - d.
-Apple Safari - An internet connection is required to access HMIS, and is the sole responsibility of the participating agency. - d.
-All screens must lock within 5 minutes of inactivity and point to the computer terminal or mobile device login page upon subsequent activity.
-Users should manually lock their screen when they leave their device unattended. - a.
+Apple Safari - c.
+An internet connection is required to access HMIS, and is the sole responsibility of the Pearticipating Aagency. - d.
+All screens must lock within five (5) minutes of inactivity and point to the computer terminal or mobile device login page upon subsequent activity.
+HMIS Users should manually lock their screen when anytime they leave their device unattended. - a.
 Windows: Press the Windows + L keys on the keyboard - b.
 Mobile device: Briefly press the Power button - c.
 Mac: Press Control + Command + Q keys on the keyboard - e.
-Computers, Tablets, or Other Mobile Devices that Access HMIS OR share a network with computers or mobile devices that access HMIS (iPads and other devices that run on iOS are exempt from these requirements) - a.
+Computers, Tablets, or Other Mobile Devices that aAccess HMIS OR and/or share a network with computers and/or mobile devices that access HMIS (iPads and other devices that run on iOS are exempt from these requirements) - a.
 Must have virus protection software that has been updated in the past week and performs scans daily and automatically updates to the most current version. - b.
-Must have a firewall in place between any computer and internet connection for the entire network, be protected with at minimum Wired Equivalent Privacy (WEP), use Network Address Translation (NAT), and maintain the most recent virus security updates.

-- f.
-All computer terminals and mobile devices used to access HMIS (including organization network equipment) must be stored in a secure location (ie. a locked office area that is not accessible to the public). - a.
-Agency must adhere and be consistent with the agency's expectations of information security for staff working at the office full-time.
+Must have a firewall in place between any computer and internet connection for the entire network, be protected with at minimum Wired Equivalent Privacy (WEP), use Network Address Translation (NAT), and maintain the most recent virus security updates. - f.
+All computer terminals and mobile devices used to access HMIS (including organization network equipment) must be stored in a secure location (i_e., a locked office area that is not accessible to the public). - a.
+Participating AAgenciesy must adhere and be consistent with the agency's expectations of information security for staff working at the office full-time.
 Staff who work remotely will be expected to ensure the protection of proprietary agency and client information accessible from their remote office.
 Steps include, but are not limited to, the use of locked file cabinets, computers and desks; the regular maintenance of passwords; and any other steps appropriate for the job and the environment.
-Agency should be at a minimum in compliance with OC HMIS Technical Standards policies and the policies outlined in this document. - g.
-The executive leadership or other empowered officer within the HMIS participating agency will be responsible for the maintenance and disposal of onsite computer and mobile device equipment.
-This includes: - a.
+Agency Participating Agencies should be at a minimum in compliance with the OC HMIS Technical Standards policies and the policies outlined in this document. - g.
+The executive leadership or other empowered officerand/or equivalent leadership within the HMIS p the Participating agency Agency will be responsible for the maintenance and disposal of onsite computer and mobile device equipment.
+This includes:

+- a.
 Purchase of and upgrades to all existing and new computer and mobile device equipment for utilization in the system. - b.
 Provision of computer terminals or mobile device to all HMIS Users for accessing HMIS that have a unique username/password to log onto the operating system.